 Award: TOP PICK

-WHY WE LIKE IT: This is the printer that artists and graphic designers dream about because of the fantastic color detail it achieves from six high definition cartridges and its ability to easily handle wide format media.
+WHY WE LIKE IT: This is the printer that artists and graphic designers dream about because of its fantastic color detail from six high-definition cartridges and its ability to easily handle wide-format media.

 Producing 5760 x 1440 dpi resolution prints is no easy task, but this Epson Expression Photo HD XP-15000 meets the challenge.
 In addition to the black, cyan, magenta, and yellow ink cartridges typically found in artist printers, the Epson also uses gray and red to add depth and detail.
-The result is a wide color range for all of your prints, especially when it comes to fulfilling greater detail in grayscale and black and white areas.
+The result is a wide color range for all your prints, especially when it comes to greater detail in grayscale and black-and-white areas.

-The versatility that this Epson has for printing on specialty print media is exceptional.
-It can produce borderless prints on sizes up to 13 x 19 inches.
-It can process up to 140 lb of the paperweight.
+This Epson’s versatility for printing on specialty print media is exceptional.
+It can produce borderless prints in sizes up to 13 x 19 inches.
+It can process up to 140 lb of paperweight.
 The machine also has a convenient dedicated rear tray specifically for specialty media with a 50-page capacity.
-This printer is a powerful tool for color prints.
-And of course, you will need the best printer ink for quality pictures.
+This printer is a powerful tool for color printing.
+And, of course, you will need the best printer ink for quality pictures.